-Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 23 23 Other treatment type for alcohol and other drugs (1st) 1 Withdrawal management (detoxification) Black 23 Counselling 3 Rehabilitation 4 Pharmacotherapy 5 Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
+Item no. Item Range checks 'Not stated' response Logic checks for data validation comments in italics 23 Other treatment type for alcohol and other drugs (1st) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
 'Other treatment type 1' should be blank if 'main treatment type' is coded 5, 6 or 7.
-If 'other treatment type 1' is blank, then 'other treatment type 2- 4, must also be blank.If 'other treatment type 1' is coded 1, 3 or 4, 'client type' must not be coded 2.
-24 Other treatment type for alcohol and other drugs (2nd) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
 If 'other treatment type 1' is blank, then 'other treatment type 2-4, must also be blank.
+If 'other treatment type 1' is coded 1, 3 or 4, 'client type' must not be coded 2.
+24 Other treatment type for alcohol and other drugs (2nd) 1 Withdrawal management (detoxification) 2 Counselling 3 Rehabilitation 4 Pharmacotherapy 5 Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
+If 'other treatment type 1' is blank, then 'other treatment type 2-4, must also be blank.
 If 'other treatment type 2' is coded 1, 3 or 4, 'client type' must not be coded 2.
-25 Other treatment type for alcohol and other drugs (3rd) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
+25 Other treatment type for alcohol and other drugs (3rd) 1 Withdrawal management (detoxification) 2 Counselling 3 Rehabilitation 4 Pharmacotherapy 5 Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
 If 'other treatment type 2' is blank, then 'other treatment type 3-4, must also be blank.
 If 'other treatment type 3' is coded 1, 3 or 4, 'client type' must not be coded 2.
-26 Other treatment type for alcohol and other drugs (4th) Withdrawal management (detoxification) Counselling Rehabilitation Pharmacotherapy Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
+26 Other treatment type for alcohol and other drugs (4th) 1 Withdrawal management (detoxification) 2 Counselling 3 Rehabilitation 4 Pharmacotherapy 5 Other Blank A single client record can not have the same main treatment type code recorded more than once, with the exception of code 5.
 If 'other treatment type 3' is blank, then 'other treatment type 4, must also be blank.
 If 'other treatment type 3' is coded 1, 3 or 4, 'client type' must not be coded 2.

-On completion of the proposed validity and logic checks, AIHW will produce frequency counts for the majority of variables in each jurisdictions data set (see Table 6.3).
+On completion of the proposed validity and logic checks, AIHW will produce frequency counts for the majority of variables in each jurisdictions data set (see Table 5.5).
 Frequency tables are used to check that frequency distributions are sensible, and that AIHW totals match those of the jurisdictions.
-Some cross-tabulation counts will also be produced (see Table 6.4).
-AIHW-produced frequency and cross tabulation counts will be compared with those provided by the states, territories and the Australian Government.
 The AIHW will consult with the relevant jurisdiction to resolve any differences.